fictional-tribble-2/ABI/README.md

 *Required stage: forecasting closed*

 When forecasting is closed you need to call method `createCustomCrowdsale`.
-This step is required in order to finalise forecasting and reward wings community.
+This and following steps are required in order to finalise forecasting and reward wings community.

 ```js
 await dao.createCustomCrowdsale({ from: account })